-We conducted the evaluation on a machine with two 2.40GHz Intel Xeon Gold 6148 Processors and 754GB memory.
-Each processor has 20 physical cores with 27.5 MB L3 Cache, and the system has 40 physical cores in total.
-The two processors support Intel RDT which provides capabilities for cache and memory allocation and monitoring.
-The Linux version is 4.15.0.
-AMCilk uses Intel(R) RDT Software Package3 to control the hardware-level cache partitioning and memory bandwidth allocation.
-In the experiments, we disabled hyperthreading.
+We conducted the evaluation on a machine with 40 physical cores (two 2.40GHz Intel Xeon CPUs that support Intel RDT).
+We disabled hyperthreading.
 Two cores are reserved for the request receiver and the AMCilk scheduler, respectively; the remaining 38 cores are used to execute jobs.

-555 5.1.
-System Overhead
+A. System Overhead

-We first conduct experiments to quantify the time costs of the four core functionalities that AMCilk promises (as discussed in Section 3): (1) starting a job; (2) removing a job; (3) core reallocation; (4) work resumption.
+We first conduct experiments to quantify the time costs of the four core functionalities that AMCilk promises (as discussed in Section III): (1) starting a job; (2) removing a job; (3) core reallocation; (4) work resumption.